Criminal Minds season 17: Casting

 The entire main cast from the previous season will return, with the additions of Ryan-James Hatanaka as Tyler Green and Zach Gilford as Elias Voit who were promoted to series regulars this season, after recurring in the previous season.

-On January 17, 2024, Josh Stewart revealed that after 16 years, he will not reprise his role as Will LaMontange Jr. this season, stating that his "days of playing Will LaMontagne Jr. are over."
+On January 17, 2024, Josh Stewart revealed that after 16 years, he will not reprise his role as Will LaMontagne Jr. this season, stating that his "days of playing Will LaMontagne Jr. are over."

 Fans have speculated that Matthew Gray Gubler, the actor of Spencer Reid, may be returning to the show, having not been present in the previous season due to scheduling conflicts.
 On September 29, 2023, Gubler expressed his willingness to return.